Kid Row Prospectus

 Important Dates and Deadlines

-Kid Row is open to youth artisans and tinkerers who reside in the state of Utah and are age 14 or younger as of August 8, 2020.
+Kid Row is open to youth artisans and tinkerers who reside in the state of Utah and will be age 14 or younger as of August 14, 2022.
 Craft Lake City reserves the right to reject any applications which do not fall within or meet our guidelines.
-Any applicant who has applied and is found to not meet requirement parameters will have their application forfeited with no refund of their application fee.
+Any prospective exhibitors who have applied and are found to not meet requirements as listed on the application will have their application forfeited.
+Please note that the application fee is non-refundable.